ggxchain/documentation/src/sydney-testnet/tokenomics.md

 - Initial total supply is distributed to multisig to distribute to selected network validators.
 - 18 decimals.
-- APY is configured to 14.93% and drops 6.7% every year until it reaches 2% (configured by `runtime/mainnet/src/pos/currency.rs`).
+- APY is configured to 16% and drops 6.7% every year until it reaches 2% (configured by `DefaultInflationPercent` and `DefaultInflationDecay`).
-- APY decrease happens every 365.25 days to address leap years (configured by `runtime/mainnet/src/pos/currency.rs`).
+- APY decrease happens every 365.25 days to address leap years.

 ## Staking